Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 ### Evaluation for Part A

-For Part A, we will run your cache simulator using different cache parameters and traces.
+For Part A, we will run cache simulator using different cache parameters and traces.
 There are eight test cases, each worth 3 points, except for the last case, which is worth 6 points: